AdelaideB9/ctfc-constitution/README.md

 The Committee shall meet at least once per each academic term, either online or in-person, and outcomes must be minuted.

-The Committee shall be comprised of the three Office Bearers.
+The Committee shall be comprised of the eight Office Bearers: the President, the Secretary, the Treasurer, the Events Manager, the Social Media Manager, the Team Manager, and two General Committee.

 ## Office Bearers

 The Office Bearers of the Club shall be:

-1. **The President**
+1. **The President** shall;

-    The President shall be responsible for chairing all meetings of the Club and the Committee, and shall also be the spokesperson for the Club.
-The President must be a student at the University of Adelaide.
+    - Be responsible for Chairing all meetings of the Club and the Committee.
+    - Be the spokesperson for the Club.
+    - Oversee the activities of the Club.
+    - Be a student at the University of Adelaide.

-2. **The Secretary**
+2. **The Secretary** shall;

-    The Secretary shall be responsible for calling and minuting all meetings of the Club, and maintaining the membership register.
+    - Be responsible for calling and minuting all meetings of the Club.
+    - Perform the roles of the President if they are not present. ??
+    - Maintaining the membership register.

-3. **The Treasurer**
+3. **The Treasurer** shall;

-    The Treasurer shall be responsible for maintaining the Club's financial accounts.
-The Treasurer must be a student at the University of Adelaide.
+    - Be responsible for maintaining the Club's financial accounts.
+    - Be a student at the University of Adelaide.

+4. **The Events Manager** shall;

+    - Be responsible for scheduling events.
+    - Be responsible for coordinating reservations.
+    - Delegate work for events among committee members and volunteers.
+    - Inform the Social Media Manager of upcoming events.

+5. **The Social Media Manager** shall;

+    - Be responsible for maintaining all social media accounts.
+    - Advertise upcoming club events on all applicable social media (including the AdelaideB9 website and Discord).
+    - Overseeing photography at in-person events.

+6. **The Team Manager** shall;

+    - Manage the "HackTheBox" team and the "CTFTime" team.
+    - Enrol the AdelaideB9 team(s) into specific CTFs, advertising this on the AdelaideB9 Discord and website, and admitting interested members to these teams.

+7. **General Committee** shall;

+    - Be assigned to jobs by either the committee or themselves as required.

 **Any change in hands for the positions of President or Treasurer must be registered with the Union within ten (10) working days.**